fanoush/EspruinoBoards/STLINKV2/README.md

 #### Installation

 With two devices one can be used to reprogram the other via SWD.
-Often the chip model has only 64KB ram officially while 128KB works so flash size needs to be overrriden.
+Often the chip model has only 64KB flash officially while 128KB works so flash size needs to be overrriden.
 Also for CKS32 clone chip add `-c 'set CPUTAPID 0x2ba01477'` if it complains about wrong ID.

 - Connect `openocd -d2  -f interface/stlink-v2.cfg  -c "set FLASH_SIZE 131072" -f target/stm32f1x.cfg`